XiaoyuLiu198/EEG-Prediciton/README.md

 What we want to do is to catch features in each signal channel, so for each sample, we have 24-36 “sub-features” to extract, we want to use the channels every sample has, which means we want to find the 24 common“sub-features” in every sample, so that data set will not include missing values.
-After this, we have 1283 samples(start with new ), each sample is a 24-36 dimensional vector in the sample space.
+After this, we have 1283 samples, each sample is a 24-36 dimensional vector in the sample space.
 Then we do dimensionality reduction that we only retain the coordinates which have the valid feature in all samples, in other words, not be implemented by us.
 The result should be a 24-dimensional space, which should be our feature space.

-To find the feature of each participant, we read several papers about EEG signals.
-According to Al Zoubi et al., 2018, EEG signals could be transformed into four types of waves.
-Those waves can efficiently represent the activity and features of the brain, which indicates that the percentage of certain types of waves consisted of all types of waves might reflects age.
+4. Machine Learning

+To choose proper features among the features we extracted as mentioned above, we calculated the Pearson correlation of Features and drew the scatter plots of the data set.
+From the Pearson correlation between alpha wave and age, we notice that more than 4 signal channels’ correlation coefficients between age are larger than 0.1.We also noticed that the wave index from signal channels are very likely to be linearly related, which indicates that we need to solve the linearity between variables.
+Among those features, we chose the power density of θ wave, the power density of α wave, and entropy for further research according to the plots and research from Kanokwan.etl, 2019.
+We applied PCA to eliminate the linearity between explanatory variables(namely the value in different signal channels).
+Then we tried five types of models to predict the age of a participant this time.
+To obtain optimal hyperparameter, we use the grid-search method to calculate the accuracy of a different combination of hyperparameters on split sets.The metric we chose is mean squared error(denoted as MSE), which can reflect the difference between our prediction and the true value.